hslau-iscte/Advanced-Programming-Project-XML-Manipulation-Library-/README.md

 Test Cases

-Test cases are provided in the XMLDocumentTest.kt file using JUnit 5.
+Test cases are provided in the MyProtectTestCases.kt file using JUnit 5.
 Run the test suite to ensure the correctness of the library.
 Use the provided Gradle task ./gradlew test to execute the tests.
 Dependencies

 This project has the following dependencies: